Skip to Content

 • Leg movements.

-• Rare behaviors while asleep.
+• Rare behaviors while asleep, such as sleepwalking or hallucinations.

 How Do You Treat Insomnia?

 Your doctor will likely start with the most conservative treatment.
+Treatment options include lifestyle changes, therapy, and medications.

-Cognitive behavior therapy (CBT) for insomnia
+Cognitive behavioral therapy (CBT) for insomnia

 Your doctor may suggest a six- to eight-week CBT plan to address unwarranted thoughts and beliefs about your sleep.
+CBT teaches you ways to:

 • Adjust your sleep timing to your body's clock.